 they would now investigative Financial Times journalists, including Dan McCrum.
 Two months later, on April 19, 2019, BaFin announced

-that the eight weeks earlier imposed short sale ban had now expired.
-In that April 2019 week, BaFin also filed a criminal complaint with Munich's public prosecutor's office for market manipulation.
+that the eight weeks earlier imposed short sale ban had now expired, which is when BaFin also filed a criminal complaint at Munich's public prosecutor's office for

 that were identified as potential money launderings by Commerzbank, an executing partner of Wirecard's banking arm.
 In the Commerzbank email, Wirecard was asked to comment on these suspicious transactions, which was probably not considered as really important any more in view of the short sale ban imposed by BaFin on exactly the same February 18, 2019.
 Commerzbank forwarded the list eight days later to Germany's anti money laundering unit